The Assembly is the Social Sciences Student Union’s highest decision making body

 The Assembly Election

-The remaining 17 Assembly members are elected through an open election – the Assembly Election – which this year will take place on 12–16 May.
+The remaining 17 Assembly members are elected through an open election – the Assembly Election.
 All ordinary members of the Social Sciences Student Union may candidate to be a member of the Assembly, and all ordinary members hold the right to vote in the election.
 You may submit up to five names on your (digital) ballot.
 List of Departments with guaranteed mandate

 The Departments (or centre/unit) with “guaranteed mandates” in the 2025/2026 election are: